Vincent Black Shadow

 Vincent Series B Rapide

-Shortly after the second World-War, the shorter, lighter, and faster Series B Rapide was introduced.
+Shortly after the World War Two, the shorter, lighter, and faster Series B Rapide was introduced.
 The motor now hung suspended from above as an integral part of the frame, with the front and rear suspension attached to it.
 A triangulated 6-pint oil tank connected to the top of frame under the gas tank spine.

 On the Series B Rapide, cylinder angle was changed from 47.5 degrees to 50 degrees.
 The external 4-speed gearbox was replaced with a "unit" transmission (inside the engine cases).